Visitation Policies

 No visitor shall be permitted who has a known infectious disease, who recently recovered from such disease, or who recently had contact with such disease (Public Health Code Restriction).
 All visitors are required to follow isolation precautions as applicable.
 Visitors are not compelled to provide proof of vacation or immunization status.

-• Visitors will be free of potentially communicable diseases which may present as
+• Be free of potentially communicable diseases which may present as

 • Cold/Flu Symptoms